modir/mvc-tutorial/docs/app.md

 }
 ~~~

-All we do here is basically prepre our different statements for our
+All we do here is basically prepare our different statements for our
 CRUD functionality.
 Than we either fetch our object or objects, fill
 them in and return them.
 Or we provide data to the statements and
 call upon the database to either update an entry or delete it with it's